ericproffitt/TopicModelsVB.jl/README.md

 Methods of data storage have evolved rapidly in the last 40 years.
 Evolving from punch cards, to 5-inch floppy disks, to smaller hard disks, to zip drives and cds, to dvds and platter hard drives, and now to flash drives, solid-state drives and cloud storage, all accompanied by the rise and fall of computer companies which manufacture (or at one time manufactured) these products.

-For our example, let's take a look at 11,000 apple magazine articles, drawn from MacWorld and MacAddict magazine, between the years 1984 - 2005, where we sample 500 articles randomly from each year.
+For our example, let's take a look at 11,000 Apple magazine articles, drawn from *MacWorld* and *MacAddict* magazine, between the years 1984 - 2005, where we sample 500 articles randomly from each year.
 ```julia
 srand(1)